tordj/WonderGUI/README.md

 WonderGUI
 =========

-Cross platform, sophisticated, UI Toolkit for games and other multimedia programs that wants a custom made look-n-feel.
-Implemented in C++ and released under GPL and multiple commercial license offers.
+Cross platform, sophisticated, UI Toolkit for games and other multimedia products that needs a custom look-n-feel.
+Implemented in C++ and released under GPL and a commercial licenses.
 Used since 2005 in commercial products.

 www.wondergui.com